joone/loz/README.md

 $ chmod a+x .git/hooks/prepare-commit-msg
 ```

-Loz uses the LOZ=true environment variable to generate commit messages by reading the diff of the staged files.
+Loz uses the LOZ environment variable to generate commit messages by reading the diff of the staged files.

 ```
 $ LOZ=true git commit